skalarproduktraum/phd-thesis/chapters/design-and-architecture.md

 The transforms are calculated by a `Node`s `updateWorld(recursive: Boolean, force: Boolean)` routine, and stored to the `model` and `world` properties.
 If `recursive` is specified, the routine will descend to all children, calculate their transforms, and mark them as updated.
 If any of the transforms of a `Node` change during runtime, it will get its `needsUpdate` and `needsUpdateWorld` flag set, to be picked up on the next update run.

+Some nodes might want to construct their own model and world matrices, overriding the behaviour of `updateWorld`: this can be achieved by setting the `wantsComposeModel` flag to `false`.

 \TODO{Add scene graph figure}

-[^quatnote]: Quaternions are a 4-dimensional extension of complex numbers, that can also describe rotations in space.
-While rotations may as well be represented as matrices, such representations suffer from two problems: a) they cannot be smoothly interpolated and b) they may lead to _gimbal locking_, where the sine or cosine of an angle in a rotation matrix lead to a zero entry, making the transformation loose a degree of freedom.
-Quaternions are free of both problems, they are however not as intuitive as e.g. Euler angles.
-In scenery, helper routines are provided to convert Euler angles and matrices to quaternions for user convenience.
+[^quatnote]: Quaternions are a 4-dimensional extension of complex numbers, that can describe rotations in space.
+While rotations may as well be represented as matrices, such representations suffer from two problems: a) matrices cannot be smoothly interpolated and b) they may lead to _gimbal locking_, where the sine or cosine of an angle in a rotation matrix lead to a zero entry, making the transformation loose a degree of freedom — further multiplications will not be able to achieve a non-zero rotation around this axis.
+Quaternions do not suffer from both problems, they are however not as intuitive as other rotation representations such as Euler angles.
+In scenery, helper routines are provided to convert Euler angles or matrices to quaternions for user convenience.

 ## The Hub

-The hub is the communication backbone of scenery.
+The hub is the communications backbone of scenery.
 All of the subsystems register with a hub, and a hub can be queried for the presence of a subsystem.
 In this way, it is possible to also realise completely headless applications, that run logic, but do not produce any visual output, and do not take any input.
+It also helps to create minimal unit tests that only include the necessary subsystems for the particular test case.

 Hubs can be queried by `Hub.get(e: SceneryElement)`.
-This routine will return the `SceneryElement` is has been asked for, or `null` if it does not exist.
+This routine will either return the `SceneryElement` is has been asked for, or `null` if that subsystem has not been registered.

 A `SceneryElement` can be a renderer, OpenCL compute context, statistics collector, node publishers or subscribers, settings storage, and regular or natural input devices.
-A new `SceneryElement` may be added to a hub via `Hub.add(e: SceneryElement, obj: Any)`.
+A new `SceneryElement` may be added to a hub via the generic function `<T: Hubable> Hub.add(e: SceneryElement, obj: T)`. `add` will return the object that has been added to the hub.

 ## Input Handling

 Input handling is done using using Tobias Pietzsch's _ui-behaviour_ library \TODO{Cite!}.
-This library provides an distinction of input events into `InputTriggers` and `Behaviours`.
+This library provides a distinction of input events into `InputTriggers` and `Behaviours`.
 An `InputTrigger` is the related to the physical event, such as a key press, or a mouse movement/scroll/click.
 A `Behaviour` is the triggered action.
-By default, ui-behaviour is able to handle AWT input events.
-For scenery, we have extended the library to also be able to handle events originating from within JOGL, GLFW, or JavaFX.
+Vanilla ui-behaviour is able to handle AWT input events.
+For scenery, we have extended the library to also be able to handle events originating from JOGL, GLFW, JavaFX, or headless windows.
 Further, custom mappings are available for buttons of hand-held controller devices, or VRPN devices.

-Spatial input, such as HMD positioning and rotations, are handled by the specific implementation of a `TriggerInput`, such as an `OpenVRHMD`, or a `VRPNTracker`.
+Spatial input, such as HMD positioning and rotations, are handled by the specific implementation of a `TrackerInput`, such as an `OpenVRHMD`[^openvrnote], or a `VRPNTracker`[^vrpnnote].
 Multiple of these inputs can coexist peacefully, and will not interfere with each other, but rather augment.

+[^openvrnote]: OpenVR or SteamVR is a VR abstraction layer that provides rendering to various VR headsets, and access to the associated input devices.
+OpenVR has been developed by Valve Software, more information can be found at [github.com/ValveSoftware/OpenVR](https://github.com/ValveSoftware/OpenVR).

+[^vrpnnote]: VRPN (Virtual Reality Periphery Network) is an abstraction layer that enables access to a variety of Virtual Reality-associated input devices, such as tracked stereo glasses, Wiimotes or Flysticks.
+See [@TaylorII:2001bq].

 ## The Renderers

-In scenery, the contract with the renderer is a thin one:
+In scenery, the contract with the renderer is a thin one: a renderer needs to:

+* be able to render something (`render()` function),
+* initialize a scene (`initializeScene()` function),
+* take screenshots (`screenshot()` function),
+* resize a (eventually existing) viewport (`reshape()` function),
+* become embedded inside an existing window, e.g. from JavaFX or Swing (`embedIn` property),
+* change the rendering quality (`setRenderingQuality()` function),
+* toggle push mode (`pushMode` property, see [Push Mode] section),
+* hold settings (`settings` property),
+* hold a window (`window` property), and
+* close.

+This design decision was made such that scenery can support a variety of different rendering backends, after discovering that OpenGL — which scenery started with as only renderer — and Vulkan do not map well to each other.
+With this architecture we are more easily able to extend rendering support in the future to e.g. software renderers, or external ray tracing frameworks.

+The Renderer interface in scenery is defined as:

 ```kotlin
 abstract class Renderer : Hubable {